 We’ll be publishing one workbook each month through June, each with its own checklist, discussion, and activities designed to accelerate your innovation and build upon your previous work.
 At the end of each workbook, you will have an array of strategies at your disposal to develop, advance or transition your career.
 You may decide to improve one or more skills, seek out new opportunities, effectively communicate your fit for an opportunity, define what you need to do to feel successful and happy, or create a written plan to manage your strategy projects.
 The workbooks will guide you through the material in the following order:

 - STRENGTHS [Workbook 1].
 SWOT inside and outside to uncover your technical and core strategy, leadership, and communication strengths and opportunities that are worth your time and effort to explore.

 - VALUES [Workbook 2].
 Revisit your values, beliefs, assumptions and unconscious biases and their impact on your most important decisions.

-- BRAND [Workbook 3].
+- BRAND [Workbook 3] to be published in April 2018.
 Rebrand yourself so that your project a strong, professional presence and people remember you exactly as you want them to.

 Make sure you stay on track and don’t miss a workbook by signing up here.
 We will notify you as soon as a new workbook is published, check in with your progress, and offer additional support when you need it to keep holding yourself accountable for your future success.